Helen Clark says US withdrawal from Human Rights Council is significant but it could get worse

 "You do start to think - is it unthinkable that the United States under Donald Trump could actually leave the UN altogether?"

-President George W Bush had stopped paying UN fees but had not left the UN.
+President George W Bush had stopped paying UN fees but under his presidency, the US had not left the UN.

-"But we are living in strange time with a president who is withdrawing from of international organisation and agreement after another," she said, referring to the Paris agreement on climate change, the Trans Pacific Partnership, and the Iran nuclear deal.
+"But we are living in strange time with a president who is withdrawing from one international organisation and agreement after another," Clark said, referring to the Paris agreement on climate change, the Trans Pacific Partnership and the Iran nuclear deal.

-While it has threatened the withdrawal fro several months, it was confirmed a day after the UN High Commissioner for human rights condemned the separation of children from undocumented parents at the border with Mexico as "unconscionable."
+While the US has threatened the withdrawal for several months, it was confirmed a day after the UN High Commissioner for human rights condemned the separation of children from undocumented parents at the border with Mexico as "unconscionable".

 The Human Rights Council is a UN organisation comprising 47 members and is based in Geneva.